rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 ## Icons are not Idols

 It is clear from scripture that icons are not idols (although some idols are of course images/icons), and further, veneration is not the same as worship.
 Anything can be venerated, but anything worshipped is idolatry.

-We are to worship only God.
+We are to worship only God, and venerate all things that point us to God (from scriptures to icons of Saints).

-Importantly, not all idols are images -- for example, people sometimes worship money or their career, that is, they put their career above God (this is clearly idolatry, but not related to an icon).
+Importantly, not all idols are images -- for example, modern people oftem worship money or their career, that is, they put their career above God (this is clearly idolatry, but not related to an icon).
 Icons and Idols are two very different categories, and while there is an intersection (graven images), we should never confuse idols and icons.

-We are created in the image and likeness of God.
+Remember that we are created in the image and likeness of God.
 The ancient [Hebrew](https://www.ancient-hebrew.org/studies-words/hebrew-words-for-image.htm) words for "image and likeness" are distinct from the prohibited "graven images" in the ten commandments, which refers directly to the worship of the idols of false gods.
 Conflating icons with idols is dangerous and heretical (see *anathemas* below).

 This distinction of idols and icons is not only obvious but it is also inevitable and inescapable.
-We simply cannot rid ourselves of symbolism and still worship a transcendent God (we are ourselves icons of that transcendent God); for you would be unable to express or even think or act out your worship.
+We simply cannot rid ourselves of iconographic symbolism and still worship a transcendent God (we are ourselves icons of that transcendent God); for you would be unable to express or act out your worship.
 Any attempt to glorify God necessitates symbolism (in image or action or word), because in our created nature we cannot directly touch the transcendent.

-In other words: the finite cannot touch the infinite, the created cannot touch the uncreated -- a mediator is required -- the uncreated infinite must descend down to the created finite (made possible through Christ Jesus, the alpha and omega of creation).
+In other words: the finite cannot touch the infinite, the created cannot touch the uncreated -- a mediator is required -- the uncreated infinite must descend down to the created finite (made possible through Christ Jesus, the alpha and omega).

 *Icons are necessary and inevitable.*

+## Veneration is not Worship

-Additionally, what we worship inevitably determines what we venerate.
+What we worship inevitably determines what we venerate.
+We cannot force ourselves to respect something.
-We do not, and can not, choose what we venerate, but only how we venerate what we have freely chosen to worship.
+We do not, and can not, choose what we venerate, but only how we venerate.
+In other words, we can chose how we express our respect for something we worship.

 Our God-given free will grants us a choice of what to worship, and importantly *how to worship*.
-In other words, if you did not already worship God then you will feel no need to honor or respect images of Christ, including the person of Christ.
+If you do not worship God then you will feel no need to honor or respect images of Christ, including the person of Christ.

 If we worship money (mammon) then we will venerate sources and symbols of wealth.
 If we worship ourselves then we will venerate images of ourselves (as is so common on social media today).
 If we worship nothing, we will venerate symbols of nothingness, such as postmodern philosophy, moral relativism, fashion trends, and absurdism.
-If we worship our career, we will venerate symbols of our career status, such as business cards, job titles and so forth.
+If we worship our career, we will venerate symbols of our career, such as business cards, job titles and so forth.

 Importantly, if we worship God, we will venerate the Saints that inspire in us a deeper sense of worship.
-If we worship Christ Jesus, then we will venerate His mother who birthed the God-man who is the spirit of truth.
+If we worship Christ, then we will venerate His mother who birthed the God-man, the spirit of truth, the word made flesh.
-If we worship the one true God, then we will venerate the symbols of the one true God, including scripture.
+If we worship the one true God, then we will venerate all the symbols of the one true God, including scripture.

 If, on the other hand, we do not feel any respect or honor to the Saints, or to the Theotokos, or to the scriptures, then it is not God that we worship.
-We all worship something, and our actions and words will reveal what it is we are worshipping.
+We all worship something, and our actions and words will reveal what it is we are really worshipping.